rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...
     }

-The module provides a class for generating random instances of the the ``LinearVotingProfile`` class.
+The module provides a class for generating random instances of the ``LinearVotingProfile`` class.
 In an interactive Python session we may obtain for the election of 3 candidates by 5 voters the following result:
     >>> from votingDigraphs import *
     >>> v = RandomLinearVotingProfile(numberOfVoters=5,numberOfCandidates=3)
     >>> v.candidates